LEGION MASTERS ROWING REGATTA

-- Any crew changes or additions must have been made at least 1 hr prior to the start of that event.
+- Any crew changes must have been made at least 1 hr prior to the start of that event.

 - “Exclusion of all tort liability of whatsoever kind” “The Legion of Rowers (Auckland) Inc. reminds Rowing Clubs and rowers participating in the Masters & Corporate Rowing Regatta that while every care will be taken by the Regatta Officials to ensure that the Regatta is conducted safely and efficiently and in accordance with the rules of racing established by the New Zealand Rowing Association Inc. and/ or amended by the Legion of Rowers Auckland Inc. it is the responsibility of the Clubs to ensure that rules are complied with and of Rowers to comply with them to ensure safe Rowing activity”. “